Updated June 9, 2023

 Let’s look at it in more detail with an example:

 Let’s say you are in the business of making and supplying office lunches.
-But lately, the business has not been doing well.
+But lately, the company has not been doing well.
 The number of repeat customers is dwindling.
 Your organization aims to achieve maximum efficiency at the grassroots level but cannot pinpoint what is going wrong.
-Six Sigma might just be the philosophy you need to adopt.
+Six Sigma might be the philosophy you need to adopt.

 If we can focus on these 20% causes and apply the Six Sigma tools to them, the process efficiency can improve exponentially.